teddythetwig/openshift-extras/admin/load-balancer/README.md

 The ActiveMQ node routing plug-in must be enabled so that it sends routing updates that the programs in this directory can read.
-Install rubygem-openshift-origin-node-plugin-activemq and see its included README.md for instructions.
+Install rubygem-openshift-origin-routing-activemq and see its included README.md for instructions.

 Configuring the Daemon